PacktPublishing/jOOQ-Masterclass/Chapter09/jOOQ-trial-commercial/embeddable/jOOQSpringBootProgEmbeddableTypeReplaceFieldsSQLServer/README.md

-jOOQ programmatic configuration of code generation (run against MySQL)
+Using jOOQ and Spring Data JPA (generated jOOQ code from entities)